 - Government entities.
 As legally required, we may provide personal information to government entities.

 We do not sell the personal information we collect about job applicants or share such information for targeted advertising purposes.

 Why We Collect, Use, and Disclose California Job Applicants' Personal Information

-We use and disclose the personal information we collect about job applicants for our business purposes to the categories of recipients listed above.
-Our business purposes for using and disclosing this information include, without limitation:
+We use and disclose the personal information we collect about job applicants to the categories of recipients listed above.
+Our business and commercial purposes for using and disclosing this information include, without limitation:

 - Processing, evaluating, and communicating with you about your application, including to check references and communicate with you about other jobs that may interest you.

-- Other business purposes as identified in the CPRA, which include:
+- Other business purposes as identified in the CCPA, which include: